Chand Nawab

 Chand Nawab (born 1963) is a Pakistani journalist from Karachi.
 Chand Nawab is a popular media personality.
 Before Joining ARY News, Chand Nawab has been working for different print and electronic media houses.
 In 2008, a video of Chand Nawab surfaced on YouTube in which he fumbled while reporting Eid festival in Karachi.
 He went viral on YouTube and on different social media platforms.

+Nawab notably inspired Nawazuddin Siddiqui's character, also known as Chand Nawab, in the 2015 Hindi film Bajrangi Bhaijaan.

 Life and career

 Nawab was born in Mirpurkhas, Pakistan.
 Later his family moved to Karachi.
 He has done his Masters in Mass Communication from University of Karachi.
 He also held a diploma in Engineering from Poly Technical College Karachi.

 Chand Nawab started his career as a Journalist in various print and electronic media houses.
 He has been working for some renowned newspapers such as HURRIYET (DAILY) and Daily Morning Special Karachi.
 He worked in a well-known news agency PPI - Pakistan Press International.
 He joined as a senior reporter for Indus TV Karachi.
 He had also been working as a reporter 24News HD and 92News.
 Currently he is working in one of the most popular Pakistani news channel; ARY News.

 He has also shown his acting skills in different dramas under AJ and Hum Drama production houses.
 He has appeared in different commercials for some of the famous Pakistani brands including KFC, Easy Paisa, BATA shoes, Service Shoes.
 He also worked in two Pakistani films.